 The Trailways Master Plan is Spotsylvania County specific however has been developed to "fit" within the scope of larger regional, state or national scale trail routes that involve Spotsylvania County.
-This plan was created in consideration of other existing plans to ensure that it is consistent and harmonious with those other important planning efforts.
-The result is a County trailways plan that is intended to complement larger regional, state, and nationally significant trail systems.
+This Plan was created in consideration of other existing plans to ensure that it is consistent and harmonious with those other important planning efforts.
+The result is a Plan that is intended to complement larger regional, state, and nationally significant trail systems.
 Specifically, as follows: